-The algorithms used in the software were originally developed for light, single-engine, normally aspirated (i.e., not-turbocharged) piston aircraft.
+The algorithms for density altitude effects used in this software were originally developed for light, single-engine, normally aspirated (i.e., not-turbocharged) piston aircraft.
 They are not applicable to other types of aircraft.

 You can download the KochChart software at this